alexwforsythe/tmux-which-key/README.md

    ...
    ```

-   The default configuration can also be exported as an attribute set to avoid using
+   The default `config.example.yaml` configuration can also be exported as an
-   YAML while using the default configuration as a base.
+   attribute set to use as a base.

    ```sh
    nix run "github:alexwforsythe/tmux-which-key#generate-config" > ./path/to/config.nix